|Origins||Annexed in 1869|

 In the 1920s Italian, Russian, Polish and Jewish residents moved into this neighborhood as the Scandinavians moved out and by the 1930s this community was still being enjoyed in the same way by the new migrants as was enjoyed by the Scandinavians.

-In the year 1964 Puerto Rican migration took off in larger volume in West Humboldt Park and this brought Puerto Rican gangs like Latin Kings and Young Lords from other neighborhoods.
-Simon City, Royals, Gaylords and several other neighborhood clubs went into direct opposition with the Latin Kings and Young Lords hoping to drive them out but instead the Puerto Rican gangs only grew stronger and major gangs wars erupted in Humboldt Park in the mid-1960s.
+In the years 1963 and 1964 Puerto Rican migration accelerated in West Humboldt Park and now the acts of violence against the growing Puerto Rican populace could no longer be ignored by the Imperials.
+The Imperials called for a meeting in the park to create the Latin Kings organization which combined multiple Puerto Rican and Mexican gangs into one major force in 1964.
+The Latin Kings now made Beach and Spaulding their headquarters and they began growing fast in the neighborhood.
+Simon City, Royals, Gaylords and several other neighborhood clubs went into direct opposition with the Latin Kings hoping to drive them out but instead the Puerto Rican gangs only grew stronger and major gangs wars erupted in Humboldt Park in the mid-1960s.
+The Spanish Cobras settled this area around this time and went into opposition to Latin Kings and greaser gangs.

 As the 1960s would progress the street gangs grew larger and more Puerto Ricans arrived in higher volumes.
 In the 1960s the white population mainly consisted of Italians and many did not appreciate how foreign born Puerto Ricans were changing the culture of the community, this all led to a police shooting of a young Puerto Rican male that sparked the Division Street Riots in June of 1966.
 The riot extended mostly through West Town and many Puerto Ricans from Humboldt Park participated.

 The white gangs fought their last battles against the Puerto Rican gangs in the first half of the 1970s but by the second half of the decade the white population had almost completely evacuated.
-As the white population left the area, the West Humboldt Park community experienced a migration of some African Americans 1970s and black street gangs migrated to the southern and western part of the community, and by the 1980s Vice Lords and Black Gangsters had settled in the community.
+The Simon City gang and Royals joined the Simon City Royals from Lakeview and fought legendary battles against Puerto Rican gangs in between 1972 and 1978.
+As the rest of the white population left the area in the late 1970s, the West Humboldt Park community experienced a migration of some African Americans into the southern and western part of the community, and by the 1980s Vice Lords and Black Gangsters had settled in the community.

 Humboldt Park became one of Chicago’s most violent neighborhoods in the decades to come especially in the 1980s and 1990s when murder rates often scored on the top list year after year.
-Humboldt Park is the motherland neighborhood of the Simon City Royals, Insane Unknowns and Latin Pachucos.
+Humboldt Park is the motherland neighborhood of the Latin Pachucos, Latin Kings and Imperial Gangsters.
 It also became the headquarters for the northern Latin Kings.
 This area still struggles with heavy gang wars, drug wars and poverty and still remains as one of the hardest neighborhoods in Chicago.

 The dominating gang is the Latin Kings that have dominated the entire north east, north west and south east parts of this neighborhood.
 The Conservative Vice Lords heavily dominate the south west area of this community.
 There are also pockets of Insane Unknowns, Spanish Cobras, Maniac Latin Disciples, YLO Disciples, Four Corner Hustlers, New Breeds and Unknown Vice Lords.